Freeman Foundation project director: International education more important than ever

 Wang made the case for international education at Saint Michael’s College during International Education Week – an annual celebration of “programs that prepare Americans for a global environment and attract future leaders from abroad to study, learn, and exchange experiences,” according to the U.S. State Department.
 The State Department and U.S. Department of Education helped establish International Education Week, which is recognized by colleges around the country.

-Wang’s talk was one in a slate of events hosted by the College’s Center for Global Engagement during the week of Nov.
+Wang’s talk was one in a slate of events hosted by the College’s Institute for Global Engagement during the week of Nov.
 13-17.
 Wang’s organization, the Freeman Foundation, provides grants to 30 colleges across the country – including Saint Michael’s – to send students to countries in East Asia to complete internships.
 Last summer, 15 students who were awarded these grants completed internships in Ho Chi Minh, Vietnam, and Seoul, South Korea.

 Political Science and International Relations Professor Jeffrey Ayres, the Center’s director, called the Freeman Foundation internship program a “flagship program at the College for global engagement.”